shinokada/teffects/README.md

 ## Overview

 Teffects automates creating header images for your articles, email, presentation and other purposes.
+Tested on macOS and Ubuntu.

 ## Requirement

-To run the clip command you need [wkhtmlpdf/wkhtmltoimage](https://wkhtmltopdf.org/downloads.html).
+- Firefox: Teffects uses Firefox to take a screenshot.

-Tested on macOS and Ubuntu.
+- To run the clip command you need [wkhtmlpdf/wkhtmltoimage](https://wkhtmltopdf.org/downloads.html).

 ## Installation